 My aim is to offer a dignified funeral service that is as individual as the person whose life we are honouring whilst also acknowledging the meaning that life gave to those who are grieving.
 Each family will be treated with respect and with compassion.

-I recently retired after many years as a Nurse and have built up a lifetime of skills that I wish to continue using.
 I was bought up within a Christian family and have much respect for those with a faith.
 I believe that we have one life which we shape and that we should always seek to treat those around us with warmth, understanding and respect.
 I perceive Humanistic values and beliefs as something positive.

 I can be contacted directly by email or phone or via your Funeral Director.